ESIPFed/science-on-schema.org/guides/Dataset.md

 NOTES: Some spatial data processors will not correctly interpret the bounding coordinates across the antimeridian even if they follow the recommended southwest, northeast corner convention, resulting in boxes that span the circumference of the Earth, excluding the actual area of interest.
 For applications operating with data in the vicinity of longitude 180, testing is strongly recommended to determine if it works for bounding boxes crossing the antimeridian (+/- 180); an alternative is to define two bounding boxes, one on each side of 180.

 For bounding boxes that include the north or south pole, schema:box will not work.
-Recommended practice is to use a schema:polygon to describe spatial locatation extents that include the poles.
+Recommended practice is to use a schema:polygon to describe spatial location extents that include the poles.

 <a id="spatial_multiple-geometries">Multiple geometries</a>
 If you have multiple geometries, you can publish those by making the [schema:geo](https://schema.org/geo) field an array of [GeoShape](https://schema.org/GeoShape) or [GeoCoordinates](https://schema.org/GeoCoordinates) like so: